 Mon-Fri 9am-5pm (EST)

-PITTSBURGH, Aug.
-31, 2016 – As part of its wide-ranging efforts to better target treatments to patients while reducing unnecessary tests and procedures, UPMC announced today that it is investing in and partnering with Cernostics, an oncology diagnostics company whose unique technology enables so-called “precision medicine.”
+PITTSBURGH, PA – As part of its wide-ranging efforts to better target treatments to patients while reducing unnecessary tests and procedures, UPMC announced today that it is investing in and partnering with Cernostics, an oncology diagnostics company whose unique technology enables so-called “precision medicine.”

 Through UPMC Enterprises, the commercialization arm of UPMC, the health system is the lead investor in a $5 million round of funding by Cernostics to help it grow and accelerate its introduction of a new diagnostic test for people with an esophageal condition called Barrett’s Esophagus that can lead to cancer.